brianakl/brianakl.github.io/_posts/2024-12-13-Masters-of-Computer-Science-University-of-Texas-at-Austin.md

 ---
-title: MSCS University of Texas at Austin
+title: Masters of Computer Science, University of Texas at Austin
 categories: education
 layout: archive
 ---